 Founded by Heather Lyn MacDonald, Toots Crackin Productions is a video production company based in New York City.
+We also specialize in photo restoration for documentary filmmakers.

 Been Rich All My Life tells the story of a remarkable group of dancers, getting standing ovations and "busting a move" 70 years after their chorus girl days at the Apollo Theater and the Cotton Club in Harlem.
 Ballot Measure 9, a chilling portrait of the politics of intolerance, received jury prizes and audience awards internationally — from the Sundance Film Festival to the Berlin International Film Festival.
 It was often named one of the best films of the year, and continues to be distributed in the educational and home video markets.